mbraga24/wanna-hangout/README.md

 **made with :heart: by** [Marlon Braga](https://github.com/mrdbrg) and [Senada Kadric](https://github.com/senadakadric)

 **Wanna Hangout?** is a web application that allows you to match with people based on common interests.
-Our algorithm filters potential matches based on location and common interests and generates hangouts with activities that users can either reject or accept.
-Built using Ruby on Rails and Bootstrap.
+Our algorithm filters potential matches based on location and common interests, and generates hangouts with activities that users can either reject or accept.

 ![homepage](app/assets/images/HomepageScreenshot.png)